zsp2233000/MapleStoryAutoLevelUp/README.md

 Note: this project DOES NOT support virtual environment(VM), it's only for recreational and academical use.

+## Support Server
+This project is mostly developed and tested on MapleStory Artale Taiwan Server

+It also supports N.A server, use '--cfg na' to load customized N.A config

 ## Install dependency
 ```
 pip install -r requirements.txt